Is my claim too small?

 The rules regarding reimbursing Medicare and Medicaid out of personal injury settlements have changed dramatically in recent years.
 As a result, many insurance companies now assume that every injury victim has received Medicare or Medicaid until proven otherwise.
 Because of the new regulations, we now ask all our clients to fill out Medicare and Medicaid paperwork, even if they have not received such benefits.
 (The paperwork is usually needed to prove that you have not received such benefits.)
 The new regulations complicate personal injury settlements because insurers now demand detailed private information (such as your Social Security number).
 We will help protect your privacy, while at the same time complying with the new laws.

 Will my settlement be taxed?

-By contrast, non physical injury damages awards are taxed.
+By contrast, awards for non-physical injury damages are taxed.
 This means if your claim is based only on emotional or psychic damages without physical harm, any money received in compensation is taxable.
 Nearly all the cases we accept arise out of physical injuries, even though these cases also have elements of emotional loss as well.
 As long as the claim arises out of a physical injury there is no tax on any part of the award, even the emotional elements.

 If I make a claim will my insurance premiums go up?

 Many clients worry if they make a claim against their PIP coverage, against the bad driver who hit them, or against their uninsured or underinsured motorist coverage, their insurance premiums will go up.
 We have spent decades asking clients to report to us if their premium goes up for these reasons.
 We have never seen it happen.
 If another event – such as an at-fault collision – happens, then the premiums may rise, but it is because of something else, not when the person is simply asking for the benefits he or she has paid for and when he or she was not at fault for causing the wreck.

 Let Us Help You